na-na-hi/renget/archive/STAI-Termux.md

 ## Running SillyTavern.

 Last and final step weebs!
 Oh wait sorry.
 Ahem!
-To run tavern after you have completed the above steps, simply use this command, `node server.js`.
+To run tavern after you have completed the above steps, simply use this command, `./start.sh` or `bash start.sh` whichever you want..

 After that there should be an indication on the termux that tavern is running, after that just copy this link, `https://127.0.0.1:8000` and paste it into your browser and you're done!